While Asus is not the most well-known name in the PC world, they are fast becoming popular.

 This laptop’s main advantage comes from the minute dimensions into which all of that is compressed - the screen measures only 11” on the diagonal, with a compressed keyboard to allow for all the usual functions and excellent key travel in a smaller space.
 As the name suggests, the Thin is barely half an inch tall when closed, and sports a hinge that allows it to open to 180 degrees to lay flat alongside papers or school supplies on a desk.

-Weight is a factor for student laptops, as they will need to be something that a student can haul in a backpack or satchel daily.
+Weight is a factor for student laptops, as they will need to be something that a student can haul in a backpack or satchel on a daily basis.
 The Thin weighs just a hair over two pounds, making it a breeze to fit in beside your schoolbooks.

 Some of what makes this laptop a good fit for students makes it unsuitable for others - for instance, the smaller keyboard and screen can make it uncomfortable to use in an office setting, and the limited components make it a bad choice for heavy tasks.
 Consider carefully whether this meets your needs before buying.